Officials: No cases of coronavirus in Johnstown despite scare at school

 Greater Johnstown School District reiterated that Conemaugh has not confirmed any cases of coronavirus after an incident occurred at one of its schools, raising questions about possible exposure.

-“A teacher at the Greater Johnstown High School, who works as an employee at Conemaugh Health System, believed they may have been in contact with a person who was in contact with a patient suspected of having COVID-19 (Monday) evening while at work,” GJSD Superintendent Amy Arcurio said.
-“With the best of intentions, this employee reported to our high school today, donned a surgical mask and told our students to refrain from close contact.
+“A teacher at the Greater Johnstown High School, who works as an employee at Conemaugh Health System, believed they may have been in contact with a person who was in contact with a patient suspected of having COVID-19 last evening while at work,” district Superintendent Amy Arcurio said.
+“With the best of intentions, this employee reported to our high school today, donned a surgical mask and told our students to refrain from close contact.”

 Arcurio added: “At no time did they direct our employee to self-quarantine, refrain from public places, report off work or wear a mask.
 Again, we appreciate the effort of our employee but fully recognize the immediate concerns this caused within our schools and community.”